 The Office of Operations and Accreditation provides Evaluation and Academic Assessment services for the Arnold School in several areas.
 Our team assesses the performance of our academic programs against learning outcomes, administers course evaluations, and collects feedback from graduating students and alumni.
 We also work closely with the Council on Education for Public Health to ensure that the Arnold School maintains its accreditation.

+The Arnold School has revised its student course evaluation questionnaire to improve the quality of the data collected, while making it shorter and less burdensome to complete.
 Course evaluations are one of the most important ways for students to provide feedback about their academic experience.
 Survey results are used by instructors to modify courses or select successful strategies; by departments for program assessment; and by the Arnold School and the University to evaluate faculty for potential tenured appointments or promotion.

 The Office of Operations and Accreditation conducts anonymous course evaluations at the end of each Arnold School course.
 Surveys are administered through Class Climate, an electronic system that allows us to schedule surveys, automatically email invitations to students, and send reminders to students who have not completed the survey, while maintaining anonymity.
 The questionnaire asks students to rate each course and its instructor and to provide comments about their experience in the class.
 At the end of each semester, the office summarizes student data by course, by department, and for the school overall.
 Summary reports are sent to the instructor, the department chair, the associate dean for faculty affairs and curriculum, and the dean.
 For information about courses evaluations for other courses, please contact the school or department offering the course.

 The Arnold School regularly solicits feedback from our students and alumni to learn about their future plans, assess our success in preparing student for the workforce, and find ways to improve our programs.
 Results of these surveys are used by the program directors, department chairs, and dean to guide program improvements.